semaphoreci/semaphore/docs/docs/getting-started/tour/continuous-integration.md

     go build -o hello-go main.go
     ```

-    First, the `checkout` command clones the repository into the CI environment and changes directory so you're ready to work.
+    First, the `checkout` command clones the repository into the CI environment.
+It also changes the working directory so you're now inside the codebase

     Second, we use `go build` to build a Linux binary.